Why You Can't Afford to Be Bad at Bookkeeping

 - Better use of your online banking system.
 QuickBooks allows you to harness the online benefits that many banks offer.
 It coordinates with most banks, even lesser-known ones, to provide instantaneous information so you can download transactions and reconcile your data with ease.

 - Collect more of your accounts receivable.
 QuickBooks allows you to generate professional-looking invoices that can be delivered via email and offer your customers the option to make online payments.
-You can also generate statements and create various reports to determine who your high-risk customers are for collection purposes.
+You can also generate statements and create various reports to determine who your high-risk customers are for collection purposes and to help you make better decisions regarding your accounts receivable.

 - Pay your business bills efficiently.
 Let QuickBooks track your accounts payable so you can better manage your cash flow and pay bills when it's most convenient for you.
 Ultimately you'll save on past-due fees and interest, and you’ll be able to interact with your vendors in a more professional manner.